 There have been some conflicting studies that have produced results that THC, the main psychoactive component of marijuana, is actually good for your lungs.
 The Federal Drug Administration (FDA) has approved THC as a drug, which means that THC’s benefits outweigh its risks.
 Studies have also shown that THC can act as a bronchodilator, increasing airflow to the lungs.
 In turn, this could increase lung functioning and efficiency.
 However, although THC is an approved drug and has some beneficial attributes to lung disease symptoms, consuming THC products does not necessarily constitute a safe form of treatment for people diagnosed with chronic bronchitis.

 Although the use of medical marijuana can serve as a temporary method of treatment, the inability to avoid the side effects (being ‘high’) and its mixed legality leaves its use as a future form of medication uncertain.
-Although COPD currently has no cure, new discoveries are being made every day in the field of stem cell research.
+Although COPD currently has no cure, new discoveries are being made every day in the field of cellular research.
 As the scientific community continues to put their best minds to the task of solving the problems and complications of the human body, the Lung Institute will continue to bring these advancements to the public with the hope of bettering quality of life for those who need it most.

 Suffering from Chronic Bronchitis and considering medical marijuana?
 We want to hear from you.
 Share your thoughts and comments on Marijuana Use and Chronic Bronchitis below.